Xraft/Submit-Your-Article/README.md

 # Submit Your Article
-This repository includes tutorial and support materials about how to submit your article to Xraft.Lab
+This repository includes tutorial and support materials about how to submit your article to Xraft.Lab.

 ## Format ##